tsipkens/mat-tfer-pma/README.md

 There are certain assumptions implicit in this evaluation that should be checked by the user.

-## 3. Demonstration scripts: `main*.m`
+## 3. Demonstration scripts: `main*`

-The `main.m` script is included to demonstrate evaluation of the transfer function over multiple cases.
+The `main` script is included to demonstrate evaluation of the transfer function over multiple cases.
 Figure 2 that is produced by this procedure will resemble those given in the associated journal article [(Sipkens, Olfert, and Rogak, 2019a)][ast19].

-Other scripts, `main_*.m` are intended to replicate figures in other works and to consider multiple charging.
+Other scripts, `main_*` are intended to replicate figures in other works and to consider multiple charging.

 ----------------------------------------------------------------------